rosanafcunha/website_rosanafcunha/content/home/recent-posts.md

 weight: 27
 title: "Invited talk in the Echinoderms Functional Biology and Systematics course at the Universidade Estadual de Feira de Santana (UEFS) "
-subtitle: "Click to see my talk at the Population Genetics and Phylogeography
+subtitle: "Click to see my talk at the Population Genetics and Phylogeography Population connectivity of an endangered gastropod across the
-  session: Population connectivity of an endangered gastropod across the Mediterranean"
+  Mediterranean"
 content:
   # Page type to display.
 E.g. post, event, or publication.